carlescliment/sinatra-personal-webpage/_publications/curso-agil-xp-julio-2014-iv.md

 ---
-title: Curso Metodologías Ágiles y TDD, parte III
+title: Curso Metodologías Ágiles y TDD, parte IV
-date: 2014-07-14
+date: 2014-07-10
 author: Carles Climent Granell
 license: All rights reserved to Carles Climent Granell.
 This material cannot be reproduced or used without express authorization of the author, as a whole or fragmented.
 ---